-Beyond the tremendous efficiencies savings of and cost cloud computing, there is another economic benefit: business agility. that utilize Companies cloud computing resources can deploy applications faster and ramp up storage and computing power on demand.
+Beyond the tremendous efficiencies savings of cost and cloud computing, there is another economic benefit: business agility. that Companies utilize cloud computing resources can deploy applications faster and ramp up storage and computing power on demand.
 This IT agility allows businesses to respond to market changes and customer demands more quickly, leading to faster revenue growth.